WaiYanMHein/DurHack/README.md

 ## AI recommendation system
 - Content-based
 - Item-to-item collaborative filtering

+## How?
+- import user's library using link
+- generate a list of recommended future events within a period of time

 ## Purpose
 - By using Machine learning alogorithm, it generates similar future events for users to choose if they wish to attend or not